riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/05-data-binding-everywhere.md

 -------------------------------------

-DotVVM can do data-binding everywhere and it is always type-safe.
+DotVVM uses data-binding everywhere and it is always type-safe.
 Even complex types and collections are fully supported.

 ### Default.dothtml